 Following the incident, complaints from citizens have surfaced of sudden side effects.

 In July 2021, the Hyperion Water Reclamation Plant of El Segundo experienced a catastrophic failure that resulted in millions of gallons of raw sewage flooding the plant and being dumped directly into the Pacific Ocean.
 The plant neglected to inform government authorities, beach lifeguards, and the public until several hours later at the soonest.
 In the weeks following, citizens of El Segundo and surrounding cities have begun complaining of a lingering stench and health concerns caused by the odor and potential exposure to raw sewage in the water.
-If you live in this area and are concerned for your own health and wellness, contact McCune Wright Arevalo, LLP, today!
+If you live in this area and are concerned for your own health and wellness, contact McCune Law Group, today!

 Are you experiencing health concerns after the Hyperion sewage dump?